Skip to content

 “Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.” – John 12:24 (NASB 1995)

-There is a divine paradox in the way God prepares His servants: the road to fruitfulness runs through the valley of death—death to self, death to pride, death to independence.
-Brokenness is not God’s rejection of a leader; it is His preparation of one.
+There is a paradox at the heart of God’s ways: the path to genuine fruitfulness winds directly through the valley of death, death to self, death to pride, and death to independence.
+Understand this: brokenness is not God’s rejection of a leader; it is His preparation of one.

-Jesus, speaking of His own impending death, compares Himself to a seed.
+Jesus, speaking of His own imminent sacrifice, compares Himself to a seed.
 Life will come, but not before death.
 The same is true for leaders.
-A seed must first be buried, cracked open, and hidden in darkness.
-Only then can roots take hold.
-Only then can fruit emerge.
+A seed must first be buried, its shell cracked open, and its identity lost in the darkness.
+Only then can roots drive deep.
+Only then can true fruit emerge.

 The pattern is consistent across Scripture:

-• Moses spent forty years in Midian before he could shepherd Israel.
+• Moses was shaped for forty years in the wilderness of Midian before he could shepherd Israel through one.

-• Joseph was confined in a pit and a prison before ruling in a palace.
+• Joseph was confined to a pit and a prison before he was elevated to a palace.

-• David was anointed in secret but formed in caves.
+• David was anointed king in a secret ceremony, but his heart was forged in the desperation of desert caves.

-• Paul was struck blind before he could see clearly the call of God.
+• Paul was struck blind on the Damascus road before he could truly see the scope of God’s calling.

-We long to be used by God but often resist being undone by Him.
-Yet God never uses a man greatly until He wounds him deeply—not to destroy him, but to strip him of self-sufficiency and draw him into absolute dependence.
+We long to be used by God, yet we instinctively resist being undone by Him.
+But God never uses a man greatly until He has wounded him deeply, not to destroy him, but to dismantle his self-sufficiency and usher him into a state of absolute dependence.

-In spiritual leadership, our gifts may impress, but only our brokenness allows the fragrance of Christ to be released.
-As Watchman Nee wrote, “The Lord does not care so much for our eloquence or ability, but for whether our outward man has been broken.”
+In spiritual leadership, our natural gifts may draw attention, but it is our brokenness that releases the authentic fragrance of Christ.
+As Watchman Nee observed, “The Lord does not care so much for our eloquence or ability, but for whether our outward man has been broken.”

 Reflection:

-What part of my life or ministry am I still holding back from God’s breaking?
-Am I willing to let go of safety so that something eternal can be born through me?
+What part of my life or ministry am I still shielding from God’s loving, breaking hand?
+Where must I surrender my need for safety and control so that the seed of something eternal can finally break through?

 III.
 The Private Price of Public Ministry

-Leadership—especially spiritual leadership—is almost always lonelier than it looks.
-For every sermon spoken with conviction, there are prayers whispered in exhaustion.
-For every visible moment of ministry, there are private seasons of struggle.
-The applause of people may echo, but the soul of a leader often groans in silence.
+Leadership, true spiritual leadership, is almost always lonelier than it appears.
+For every sermon delivered with conviction and authority, there are prayers whispered in exhaustion.
+For every visible moment of anointing and ministry, there are private seasons of struggles and ache.
+The applause of the people may echo, but the soul of the leader often groans in the silence.

-The Apostle Paul, who walked in apostolic authority and miraculous anointing, also walked with thorns, tears, imprisonments, and betrayals.
+The Apostle Paul, who walked with miraculous power and apostolic authority, also walked with a thorn, with tears, and with imprisonments and betrayals.
 He wrote of being “afflicted in every way, but not crushed” (2 Cor.
-4:8)—a testimony of resilience forged in hidden pain.
+4:8), a testimony of resilience forged in hidden pain.

 “Leadership demands public strength but is sustained only by private surrender.”

 Many leaders bleed in places no one sees.
-They carry the wounds of disappointment, the fatigue of responsibility, the sting of criticism, and the ache of unanswered prayers.
-These are not signs of failure but of fellowship with Christ.
+They carry the quiet wounds of disappointment, the weight of unseen responsibility, the sting of criticism, and the ache of unanswered prayer.
+These are not marks of failure but of fellowship, a sharing in the sufferings of Christ.
 He too was despised, rejected, and acquainted with grief (Isa.
 53:3).

 But when a leader offers their hidden pain to God in surrender, those very cracks become channels of grace.
-The treasure is never in the vessel—it’s in the Christ within.
+The treasure was never in the perfection of the vessel, but in the presence of Christ within.

 Reflection:

-Am I nurturing my private walk with God as faithfully as I lead publicly?
-Who sees the real me—and do I let Christ minister to that person first?
+Am I tending to my private walk with God as faithfully as I tend to my public calling?
+Who knows the person behind the pulpit, and am I allowing Christ to minister to that person first?

 IV.
 The Power of Poured-Out Lives